The first thing to do if you have received an offer to study with us is to accept it, as outlined in your letter of offer.

-How to prepare for on-campus enrolment day
+How to prepare for enrolment

-- Unit of study codes
+Unit of study selection advice

 Note: Students undertaking the following programs: Public health, International Public Health, Reproductive Health Sciences and Human Genetics, STD/HIV, Clinical Epidemiology & Surgery; may be required to undertake PUBH 5018 – Introductory Biostatistics.
 Students who are not confident with their maths ability at the intermediate high school level are encouraged to undertake a Public Health Statistics bridging course in February.